 Table 5.
-Similarity Scores Using the Combination of Cosin, PPMCC and AMC’s defaults
+Similarity Scores Using the Combination of Cosine, PPMCC and AMC’s defaults

 The combination of the above mentioned algorithms have enhanced generally the similarity scores for the group.
 Moreover, we notice that the column “Trip Country/Group” was matched with “Ctr2”.
 This match was not computed singularly by any of the previous algorithms.
 However, we notice that the match {Trip, Trip Destination} is now missing, probably as the similarity score is below the defined threshold.